 Art is about creating what is human.
 By understanding myself, and by being engaged with culture, society, and the natural world, I create work that I, and hopefully others, want to see.

-My practice as an artist requires me to expand and refine my life in general.
+In doing so, I am required to expand and refine my life in general.
 For example, in the early 20th century, United States Supreme Court Justice, Felix Frankfurter, was asked by a young man how to become a great lawyer.
-He advised the man not to limit his studies to the law, but to embrace the study of all fields, including history, art, literature, science, sports, culture, and the environment.
+He advised the man not to limit his studies to the law, but to embrace the study of all fields, such as history, art, literature, science, other cultures, and the environment.
 I think the same wisdom applies to people who want to be great artists.

 About fifty years later, art critic Clement Greenberg wrote in his essay Esthetic Judgment: To keep on expanding your esthetic taste asks that you keep on expanding and refining your sense of life in general.
 To further develop your taste in art, he advises that you keep on learning from life apart from art.